Juan Manuel de Rosas: Ruler of Argentina

 When Rosas was elected governor for the first time in 1829, he held no power outside the province of Buenos Aires.
 There was no national government or national parliament.
 The former Viceroyalty of the Río de la Plata had been succeeded by the United Provinces of the Río de la Plata, which by 1831, following the Federal Pact and officially from 22 May 1835, had increasingly been known as the Argentine Confederation, or simply, Argentina.
-Rosas's victory over the other Argentine provinces in the early 1840s turned them into satellites of Buenos Aires.
+Rosas' victory over the other Argentine provinces in the early 1840s turned them into satellites of Buenos Aires.
 He gradually put in place provincial governors who were either allied or too weak to have real independence, which allowed him to exercise dominance over all the provinces.
 By 1848, Rosas began calling his government the "government of the confederacy" and the "general government", which would have been inconceivable a few years before.
 The next year, with acquiescence of the provinces, he named himself "Supreme Head of the Confederacy" and became the indisputable ruler of Argentina.

 As Rosas aged and his health declined, the question of who would succeed him became a growing concern among his supporters.
 His wife Encarnación had died in October 1838 after a long illness.
 Although devastated by his loss, Rosas exploited her death to raise support for his regime.
 Not long after, at the age of 47, he began an affair with his fifteen-year-old maid, María Eugenia Castro, with whom he had five illegitimate children.
 From his marriage to Encarnación, Rosas had two children: Juan Bautista Pedro and Manuela Robustiana.
-Rosas established a hereditary dictatorship, naming the children from his marriage as his successors, stating that "[t]hey are both worthy children of my beloved Encarnación, and if, God willing, I die, then you will find that they are capable of succeeding me."
+Rosas established a hereditary dictatorship, naming the children from his marriage as his successors, stating that "[t]hey are both worthy children of my beloved Encarnación, and if, God willing, I die, then you will find that they are capable of succeeding me".
 It is unknown whether Rosas was a closet monarchist.
 Later during his exile, Rosas declared that Princess Alice of the United Kingdom would be the ideal ruler for his country.
 Nonetheless, in public he stated that his regime was republican in nature.